rust-lang/book/src/ownership.md

 The second case, however, is different.
 In languages with a garbage collector, the GC handles that second case, and we, as the programmer, don’t need to think about it.
-In languages without a garbage collector, they often force you to call a second function to give the memory back.
-Part of the difficulty of languages that work like this is knowing exactly when to do so.
+Languages without a garbage collector often force you to call a second function to give the memory back.
+Part of the difficulty of using such languages is knowing exactly when to do so.
 If we forget, we will leak memory.
 If we do it too early, we will have an invalid variable.
 If we do it twice, that’s a bug too.
 We need to pair exactly one ‘allocate’ with exactly one ‘free’.

 Rust takes a different path.
 Remember our example?
 Here’s a version with `String`: